BATTERY UNDER CALIFORNIA LAW

 POSSIBLE SENTENCES AND JAIL TIME FOR BATTERY IN CALIFORNIA

-As mentioned above, there are many different types of “battery” under California law of varying levels of severity, all of which require proof that the defendant wilfully and unlawfully used force or violence against another.
+As mentioned above, there are many different types of “battery” under California law of varying levels of severity, all of which require proof that the defendant willfully and unlawfully used force or violence against another.
 At the lowest level misdemeanor battery, not against any public servant, is punishable by anywhere from 0 days to 6 months incarceration.
 Misdemeanor battery against those public servants specified under the law, where no injury results, can be punished by 0 days to 1 year incarceration.
 Where battery against a public servant results in injury, then the charge is a felony and it is punishable by 16 months, 2 years, or 3 years.
 Battery that causes serious bodily injury is punishable by 2 years, 3 years, or 4 years incarceration.